Ireland beat Scotland in vital World T20 qualifier

 |Scorecard (external site)

-Ireland defeated Scotland by 19 runs to reach the semi-finals at the T20 World Cup qualifier as the Scots' hopes of featuring in South Africa ended.
+Ireland beat Scotland by 19 runs to reach the semi-finals at the T20 World Cup qualifier as the Scots' hopes of reaching South Africa came to an end.

 Gaby Lewis' 66 and Orla Prendergast's unbeaten 55 helped Ireland post 164-3.